Location: F. K. Norris Hall

 ENGL 099 - Fundamentals of Writing and Mechanics

 (4 hours) Prerequisite: Admission to CSU through the Bridge Program or appropriate score on the English Placement Exam.
 For students who are deemed at risk in these areas of English, the course concentrates on development of practical writing skills, focusing on the writing process in development of essays, understanding of rhetorical strategies, and conventions of grammar and usage.
 This course emphasizes college level composition and is intended to facilitate transition into English 111.
 Minimum grade of “C” or better before matriculating from the Bridge program and/or to any other English course.
 This course may not be attempted more than twice.
 Students receive institutional credit only.
 This course may not be challenged.
 Note: 099 courses will be calculated in student GPAs but will not be included in the earned hours toward graduation (CSU students typically need 125 hours for graduation).

 GNED 107 - College Reading and Study Skills for the Christian College

 (3 hours) Prerequisite: Freshman Bridge students only.
 A course designed to develop the complex reading and study skills essential for successful participation in university curriculum.
 Focuses on content area reading and study strategies, reading and critical thinking skills.
 A focus on the nature of learning and the individual’s responsibility to learn.
 An introduction to the Christian worldview and its application in Christian higher education, with emphasis on critical thinking skills necessary for college-level academic work and for other issues commonly facing college students.
 General elective credit.
+This course cannot be challenged.
 Note: Required for all Bridge students.